Kexin-Wei/GRE_verbal_interactive_py/README.md

 ### Tips :
    > in the review, when word is showed, remind the meaning of it and type any key to continue reviewing

-## Special alphabet
-  - é : use e/
-  - è : use e\
-    - like "éclat" just type "e/clat"
-- ï : use i..